-- 1.2 As the Anti-Dumping Review Panel (Review Panel) would be aware, the Commission and Commissioner's role under Part XVB of the Customs Act 1901, as Australia's investigating authority in dumping investigations, is to conduct an investigation into the product under investigation following acceptance of an application for the imposition of antidumping measures in respect of that product.
+- therein (Report 540) and, in particular, the purported finding of fact that the Australian industry had incurred material injury. - 1.2 As the Anti-Dumping Review Panel (Review Panel) would be aware, the Commission and Commissioner's role under Part XVB of the Customs Act 1901, as Australia's investigating authority in dumping investigations, is to conduct an investigation into the product under investigation following acceptance of an application for the imposition of antidumping measures in respect of that product.
 The purpose of such an investigation is to make findings of fact supported by evidence and to report those findings of fact and evidence to the Minister including making recommendations to the Minister based on those findings on whether the Minister should be satisfied of the matters that the Minister must be satisfied of in order to publish a dumping duty notice under ss.
-269TG(1) and/or (2) of the Customs Act 1901 and whether the Minister should publish a dumping duty notice in respect of exports of the product under investigation. - 1.3 The deficiencies in the Investigation 541 consisted of the following, in summary: - (i) the application for the imposition of dumping measures, while apparently supported by the requisite proportion of the Australian industry as required by s.269TB(6) of the Customs Act 1901, contained no information or evidence, or insufficient information and evidence, of the economic performance of the majority of members of the Australian industry other than Capral Limited (Capral), namely, nine of the ten members of the Australian industry, during the injury period, nor information or evidence of whether those nine members' economic performance had been adversely affected by the allegedly dumped exports from Malaysia as required by the application form, but the application was nonetheless accepted by the Commissioner and a dumping investigation initiated4; - (ii) during the dumping investigation from its initiation up until after the publication of the Statement of Essential Facts on 9 Decmber 2020 (see: 541 EPR 044 SEF 541 (PUBLIC RECORD) (industry.gov.au)) nine of the ten members of the Australian industry still had not participated in the dumping investigation by providing any information or evidence relevant to the investigation, including information and evidence as to their respective economic performance during the injury period or the extent to which they may have been adversely affected by exports of the GUC to Australia, if at all.
-The Commission apparently did not seek any such information or evidence from those nine members of the Australian industry during this period of the dumping investigation, at least not according to the Commission's electronic public file for the investigation5;
+269TG(1) and/or (2) of the Customs Act 1901 and whether the Minister should publish a dumping duty notice in respect of exports of the product under investigation. - 1.3 The deficiencies in the Investigation 540 consisted of the following, in summary: - (i) the application for the imposition of dumping measures, while apparently supported by the requisite proportion of the Australian industry as required by s.269TB(6) of the Customs Act 1901, contained no information or evidence, or insufficient information and evidence, of the economic performance of the majority of members of the Australian industry other than Capral Limited (Capral), namely, eight of the nine members of the Australian industry, during the injury period, nor information or evidence of whether those eight members' economic performance had been adversely affected by the allegedly dumped exports from Malaysia as required by the application form, but the application was nonetheless accepted by the Commissioner and a dumping investigation initiated4; - (ii) during the dumping investigation from its initiation up until after the publication of the Statement of Essential Facts on 9 Decmber 2020 (see: 540 EPR 039 SEF 540 (PUBLIC RECORD) (industry.gov.au), eight of the nine members of the Australian industry still had not participated in the dumping investigation by providing any information or evidence relevant to the investigation, including information and evidence as to their respective economic performance during the injury period or the extent to which they may have been adversely affected by exports of the GUC to Australia, if at all.
+The Commission apparently did not seek any such information or evidence from those eight members of the Australian industry during this period of the dumping